hyperledger/aries-rfcs/features/0804-didcomm-rpc/README.md

 firewall") service.
 The wallet is implemented to use DRPC protocol instances to initiate the verification and receive the actions needed to carry out the steps of the verification (take picture, take video, instruct movements, etc.), sending to the Issuer agent the necessary data.
 The Issuer conveys the requests to the verification service and the responses back to the mobile wallet.
 At the end of the process, the Issuer can see the result of the process, and decide on the next actions between it and the mobile wallet, such as issuing a credential.

 Again, after using the DRPC protocol for developing and experimenting with the implementation, the creators of the protocol can decide to formalize their own custom, end-to-end protocol, or continue to use the DRPC protocol instances.
-Important is that they can begin without doing any custom Aries frameworks or plugins.
+Important is that they can begin development without doing any Aries frameworks customizations or plugins by using DRPC.

 ## Tutorial